keawe99/startup/notes.md

 LOOK FOR NEW API!!
 CURRENT ONE NOT AS RELIABLE AS I WOULD LIKE TO BE. (check out this one: https://github.com/HoseaCodes/Sneaker-Api)

-UPLOAD PHOTO page is working but need to work on actually uploading the photos right.
-Look more into that.
+UPLOAD PHOTO WORKS!
+FOCUS ON API NOW!!

 For Later: add a button where once a user logs in they can add photos on the web app.
 Also add css to the logout button.
 If time permits, create an account webpage where a user can view and edit their profile information.